jeroenheijmans/sample-auth0-angular-oauth2-oidc/README.md

 - Enabling session checks (push notifications from ID Servers about Single Sign Out)
 - External login providers ("log in with Google", etc.)
 - Cross-browser-tab (or window) notifications of events like sign out
-- Loading user profiles with additional idenity information
+- Loading user profiles with additional identity information
 - Preserving state (like target URL) before initializing Implicit Flow

 If you want to see how all these things work, you should go to [this example repository](https://github.com/jeroenheijmans/sample-angular-oauth2-oidc-with-auth-guards/).